simonada/mac_app/README.md

 # My Art Cave App

 This is work in progress.
 Currently only a skeleton of the code is written and some basic functionalities.
+I am very much open for collaboration!

 The purpose of this App is to improve and enhance a person's interaction with Art.
 It aims at enabling two main capabilities:
 1. Allow the user to learn more about and track the art works that he/she encounters over time and allow to answer questions like: